fbpx

 Jowl Non-surgical correction

 Jowl correction may not need surgical procedures and can be completed in an outpatient setting using threads or Fotona laser.
-Because these treatments do not need general anaesthesia, they carry less hazards.
+Because these treatments do not need general anesthesia, they carry less hazards.
 The outcomes, though, may not be as dramatic.

 Jawline tightening with Thermage or Fotona

-This treatment tightens the skin around your neck and chin by using heat and radio frequency or laser radiation .
+This treatment tightens the skin around your neck and chin by using heat and radio frequency or laser radiation.
 It may be repeated many times to guarantee that the collagen in your skin remains tight.
 The recovery period is short, and the operation may be completed in a single day.

 Jowls correction with Threads

-Threads are composed of a polymer substance known as PDO and This substance may be implemented into the neck and jawlines to correct jowls and make them seem less sagging.
+Threads are composed of a polymer substance known as PDO, and This substance may be implemented into the neck and jawlines to correct jowls and make them seem less sagging.
 Threads may stimulate your body’s production of collagen, allowing you to keep your skin taut.

 This case study is based on the personal experience of one patient and is not intended to represent typical results.
 Individual results may vary, and the treatment results depicted in this case study are not guaranteed.
 The information provided in this case study is not a substitute for a consultation with a licensed healthcare provider, and it is important to understand that results vary from person to person.
 Before undergoing any cosmetic treatment, it is important to speak with a licensed healthcare provider to understand the potential risks, benefits, and results.